kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 ### Prepare Backend

-Now, we are going to backup the `sample-sts` StatefulSet in a GCS bucket using KubeStash.
-We have to create a `Secret` with  necessary credentials and a `BackupStorage` object to use this backend.
+Now, we are going to backup the StatefulSet `sample-sts` to a GCS bucket using KubeStash.
+For this, we have to create a `Secret` with  necessary credentials and a `BackupStorage` object.
 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview/index.md).

 > For GCS backend, if the bucket does not exist, KubeStash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs/index.md).

 **Create Secret:**

 Let's create a Secret named `gcs-secret` with access credentials of our desired GCS backend,

 ```bash
 $ echo -n '<your-project-id>' > GOOGLE_PROJECT_ID
 $ cat /path/to/downloaded/sa_key_file.json > GOOGLE_SERVICE_ACCOUNT_JSON_KEY